 Figure 6 A-C: Antigenic distances between H1 test viruses and European swine influenza vaccine seed strains.
 Test viruses are coloured by lineage, CVV or vaccine seed strain.
-Panel A against the 1A-lineage A/Jena/Msv-Vi5258/2009, panel B against the 1B-lineage A/Wsv/1832/2000 and panel C against the 1C-lineage A/Swine/Haselunne/Idt2617/2003 vaccine seed strains.
+Panel A against the 1A.3.3.2-clade A/Jena/Msv-Vi5258/2009, panel B against the 1B-lineage A/Wsv/1832/2000 and panel C against the 1C.2.2-clade A/Swine/Haselunne/Idt2617/2003 vaccine seed strains.
 The height of the bar represents the antigenic units between the test virus and the vaccine seed strain.
 Three AU difference between vaccine sera and test antigen are considered antigenically different enough to trigger an update to the human influenza vaccine (Ampofo et al., 2015).